prorev/prorev.github.io/_posts/2020-02-23-python_pandas.md

 ## What machine learning algorithms need?

-What the machine learning algorithm cannot expect are strings.
-The upper method of conversion to category **astype('category')** will at the end provide this data:
+What the machine learning algorithms do not expect are raw strings.
+The upper method of conversion to category **astype('category')** will at the end provide code:

 _Example:_
 ```python